 Music in Peebles is run by a Board of Trustees consisting of volunteers, elected annually at the Annual General Meeting.
-Here are the current members of the Board.
+The current members of the Board are:.

 President